ericabxy/opend6/docs/_attributes/Technical.md

 title: Technical
 alternate_names:
 - Technology
-category: System Book
+category: optional
-order: 11
+source: System Book
 ---

 > The Technical attribute measures a character's aptitude for technological equipment, from computers to electronic listening devices to electronic security, a well as those skills that require a combination of Knowledge and Coordination, like _first aid_ and _forgery_.